-As its name suggests, a true bypass looper removes the pedal from the chain in a way which doesn’t go through anything.
+As its name suggests, a true bypass looper removes the pedal from the chain in a way that the signal doesn’t go through anything.
 So, no buffers, no long cable runs, nothing!

-Since this isn’t a post on How To Build A True Bypass Loop Pedal, I’ve written another one which goes into details about DIY’ing one for yourself.
-I also cover the different options and how to build your own custom true bypass looper system.
+Since this isn’t a post on How To Build A True Bypass Loop Pedal, I’ve written another post that details building one for yourself.
+I also cover the different options and building a custom true bypass looper system.

 Why should we use them?

-There are many ways to use one of these loopers.
+There are many ways to use one of these true bypass loopers.
 One of the most common uses is to enable easy access to a group of similar sounds via one footswitch.

 Another use is cleaning up a long signal chain, by providing an easy way to bypass individual pedals or mute the whole lot.
-Shall, we explore some of these ideas?!
+Let’s explore these ideas in more detail?!

 How can we add one to the pedalboard?

-We can use a looper to group effect types together and therefore simplify the pedalboard.
+We can use a looper to group effect types together and therefore simplify our pedalboard.
 Say you’re running a compressor, a few overdrives, a tremolo, a phaser, and a delay or two.

-You could group the overdrive pedals into one loop, the tremolo and phaser into another loop and then use a third loop for the delay pedals.
-This way also makes it easier to set up sounds before you click them in.
+You could group the overdrive pedals into one bypass loop.
+Your tremolo and phaser could sit in another bypass loop.
+Finally, you could use a third bypass loop for your favorite delay pedals.
+Building your pedalboard this way makes it easier to set up sounds before you click them in.

 You could run your whole pedal chain in a loop.
-This would enable you to switch to a clean tone in a second, regardless of the number of pedals turned on!
+Doing so would enable you to switch to a clean tone in a micro-second, regardless of the number of pedals turned on!

 Which True Bypass Looper fits our situation?

 Please, don’t forget to have at least one buffer in your pedal chain.
 Why?
 If you’re running through long two fairly long cables and a whole bunch of small cables, you’ll have a lot of capacitance.
-This means you’ll have a weaker signal and it will be darker.
+The result is a weaker, darker guitar signal.